Ramadan: Iftar

 At sunset, families break the fast with the iftar, traditionally opening the meal by eating dates to commemorate Muhammad's practice of breaking the fast with three dates.
 They then adjourn for Maghrib, the fourth of the five required daily prayers, after which the main meal is served.

 Social gatherings, many times in buffet style, are frequent at iftar.
 Traditional dishes are often highlighted, including traditional desserts, particularly those made only during Ramadan.
-Water is usually the beverage of choice, but juice and milk are also often available, as are soft drinks and caffeinated beverages.
+Examples of dishes are Qatayef, Chorba frik, Knafeh, Haleem, etc. Water is usually the beverage of choice, but juice, milk, soft drinks, and caffeinated beverages are also often available.

 In the Middle East, iftar consists of water, juices, dates, salads and appetizers; one or more main dishes; and rich desserts, with dessert considered the most important aspect of the meal.
 Typical main dishes include lamb stewed with wheat berries, lamb kebabs with grilled vegetables, and roasted chicken served with chickpea-studded rice pilaf.
-Desserts may include lokma, baklava or knafeh.
+Desserts may include lokma, baklava, or knafeh.

 Over time, the practice of iftar has evolved into banquets that may accommodate hundreds or even thousands of diners.
-The Sheikh Zayed Grand Mosque in Abu Dhabi, the largest mosque in the UAE, feeds up to thirty thousand people every night.
+The Sheikh Zayed Grand Mosque in Abu Dhabi, the largest mosque in the UAE, feeds up to 30,000 people every night.